Motorist dies in single-vehicle wreck north of Rantoul

-RANTOUL — A Rantoul area resident died from injuries in a single-vehicle accident just north of Rantoul Sunday afternoon.
+RANTOUL — A Rantoul area resident died from injuries sustained in a single-vehicle accident Sunday afternoon just north of Rantoul.

 The Champaign County Coroner’s Office has not released the name of the victim, a 46-year-old male.

 Champaign County Sheriff’s Lt.
-Curt Apperson said the vehicle struck a guardrail in the area of North Ohio Road and County Road 3100 North.
-The driver was the lone occupant of the vehicle.
+Curt Apperson said the vehicle struck a guardrail in the area of North Ohio Road and County Road 3100 N. The driver was the lone occupant of the vehicle.

 Sheriff’s deputies were dispatched at 5:55 p.m.

-Apperson said Rantoul Fire Department personnel extricated the driver from the vehicle.
-The driver was transported by ambulance to Carle Hospital, Urbana, where he later died.
+Apperson said Rantoul firefighters had to extricate the driver from the vehicle.
+He was taken by ambulance to Carle Foundation Hospital in Urbana, where he later died.

 A police report of the accident indicated the impact of hitting the guardrail pushed the vehicle’s engine block past the driver’s seat.